apache/ignite-3/modules/transactions/README.md

 ## Leaserholder fail
 If a tx is not started to COMMIT, the coordinator reverts a transaction on remaining leaseholders.
-Then a new leasholder is elected, it check for its pending transactions and asks a coordinator if it's possible to commit.
+Then a new leasholder is elected, it checks for its pending transactions and asks a coordinator if it's possible to commit.

 ## Coordinator fail
 Broadcast recovery (various strategies are possible: via gossip or dedicated node) is necessary (because we don't have